-At Martens Law Office, P.C., we defend people accused of DWP, DUI and other traffic violation charges.
-I have over ten years experience defending clients charged with driving while suspended or revoked.
+At Martens Law Office, P.C., we offer criminal defense for people accused of DWP, DUI, and other traffic violation charges.
+Our attorney has over 10 years of experience defending clients charged with driving while suspended or revoked.

-A first offense DWP carries with it up to 180 days of jail, probation at the discretion of the court, up to a $1000.00 fine and up to a six (6) month driver’s license suspension.
+1st offense – A first offense DWP carries with it up to 180 days of jail, probation at the discretion of the court, up to a $1,000 fine, and up to a six-month driver’s license suspension.

-A second offense DWP carries with it up to one year in jail, probation in the discretion of the court up to a $1000.00 fine and a one year driver’s license suspension.
+2nd offense within a 5-year period – A second offense DWP carries with it up to one year in jail, probation in the discretion of the court up to a $1,000 fine, and a one-year driver’s license suspension.

-A third offense DWP within a five year period carries with it up to one year of jail, probation in the discretion of the court, up to a $3000.00 fine and a mandatory two year driver’s license suspension.
+3rd offense or more within a 5-year period – A third offense DWP within a five-year period carries with it up to one year of jail, probation at the discretion of the court, up to a $3,000 fine and a mandatory two-year driver’s license suspension.

 The potential penalties for DWP are serious.
 A conviction will result in a further license suspension in addition to any suspension you are currently serving.
 Legal representation is extremely important if you are charged with driving without privileges.

 As with any other traffic stop, the police must have probable cause to suspect that you are engaged in illegal behavior.
-When representing you, I will carefully examine all aspects of your case, looking for a way to overcome the charge.
-If there is a way to obtain a dismissal of the charge, I will find it.
+When representing you, we will carefully examine all aspects of your case, looking for a way to overcome the charge.
+If there is a way to obtain a dismissal of the charge, we will find it.